PatrickCoakley23/Angels_Breath/README.md

     - Bootstrap was used to assist with the responsiveness and styling of the website.</li>

 2. [Django]( https://www.djangoproject.com/) - Django is a Python-based free and open-source web framework that follows the model-view-controller architectural pattern.
     - Django helped reduced the web application development time.
-Django allowed me to build custom web applications and also reuse applications i used previously.
+Django allowed me to build custom web applications and also reuse applications I used previously.

 3. [SQLite]( https://www.sqlite.org/index.html)
-    - SQLite was the database i used in development.
+    - SQLite was the database I used in development.
 By default, Django automatically creates a SQLite database for your project.
 SQLite is a relational database management system

 4. [Google Fonts:]( https://fonts.google.com/)
     - Google fonts were used to import the 'Oswald' font and the 'Open Sans' font into the style.css file which is used on all pages throughout the website.